A new approach to precincts

 A new approach to precinct planning has been developed to provide certainty and a way forward for precincts.
 This is part of our work to centre the planning system around people, places, public spaces and the environment, putting greater responsibility for planning in the hands of councils and local communities.

-It follows a Department of Planning Industry and Environment review in partnership with the Greater Sydney Commission and Government Architect.
-This review found the Department could better target its role in the delivery of precincts, giving councils and communities a greater say while allowing the Department a more focused set of priorities for better outcomes.
+It follows a review of the department in partnership with the Greater Sydney Commission and Government Architect.
+This review found the department could better target its role in the delivery of precincts, giving councils and communities a greater say while allowing the department a more focused set of priorities for better outcomes.